jmjelde1/Portfolio/README.md

 Me and a partner developed an inventory management system for the Westminster Ski Team.
 The database tracks all the athletes skis, the brands as well as information about each skier.
 It has a interface that is connected to the database making it possible for the user to add, update or delete parts as they please.

+Completing this project helped me gain experience working in a team where we delegated tasks and communicated efficiently.
+It also gave me valuable experience in database schema and design.

 Link: https://github.com/jmjelde1/Portfolio/tree/main/Ski%20Team%20Inventory